levante-framework/levante_translations/README.md

 ## Error Handling

 Errors aren't a problem for English and Spanish, but happen for German and French.
-There doesn't seem to be a pattern, but it means that sometimes the batch/shell file has to be re-run.
+There doesn't seem to be a pattern, but it means that sometimes the command file has to be re-run.
 After a couple/few runs, everything gets translated.

-There is a helper script count_audio.[bat|sh] that counts the number of audio files generated for each language, as a sanity check.
+There is a helper command file commands/count_audio.[bat|sh] that counts the number of audio files generated for each language, as a sanity check.

 ## Resetting audio transcriptions